GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 - writing to a retail client in the process of buying a house to say that on some technicality the vendor has avoided the intent of the contract and sold the house to a third party at a much higher price; or
 - writing a document for the firm's client to use to communicate with its markets.
 That document shouldn't be in the voice of the law firm's brand.
 Rather, it should be in the voice of the client's brand.

 Many lawyers are proud of their work-voice.
 It gives them confidence: makes them feel like a real lawyer.
 I remember the moment when as a final year law student a friend of mine asked me a question about a legal issue he had read about in the paper.
 Lo and behold, I knew the answer.
 Even better, when I explained it to him, even I thought I sounded like a lawyer.
-The relief--the feeling that, "Hey, maybe I'll be able to do this after all"--was immense.
+The relief—the feeling that, "Hey, maybe I'll be able to do this after all"—was immense.

-Many people have a work-voice--not just lawyers.
+Many people have a work-voice—not just lawyers.

 Most of us are familiar with our work-voice.
 We notice it especially when it starts coming out in an inappropriate context.
 For example, you're having a relaxing time at a social event and then someone asks you a question about something related to your area of expertise.
 All of a sudden, you're being consulted professionally.
 Your work-voice kicks in without you summoning it.
-The first thing you notice is your cheeks feel a little funny and the words aren't coming out quite right--you feel a little slurry or odd.
+The first thing you notice is your cheeks feel a little funny and the words aren't coming out quite right—you feel a little slurry or odd.
 The second thing you notice is that the person you're speaking to suddenly has a baffled expression on their face because they have no idea what you're saying.
 That's your work-voice.

-Somewhere along the way to becoming a lawyer (or whatever it is we are), most of us develop a work-voice and use it for nearly everything we write--no matter how inappropriate the work-voice is to the audience and purpose of the document.
+Somewhere along the way to becoming a lawyer (or whatever it is we are), most of us develop a work-voice and use it for nearly everything we write—no matter how inappropriate the work-voice is to the audience and purpose of the document.

 I think the reason many of us (lawyers in particular) so habitually use our work-voice is because we want to sound professional.
 Fair enough too.
 But if we look up and think about "professional" writing, we don't really see anything.
 So it's difficult to see how to write professionally.
-Then I think what happens is we decide that in order to write professionally, we'll write in a way that is "formal" and "traditional"--in the hope that that will equal "professional".
+Then I think what happens is we decide that in order to write professionally, we'll write in a way that is "formal" and "traditional"—in the hope that that will equal "professional".
 But "formal" plus "traditional" doesn't equal "professional".
 It equals pompous and out of date.
 We can write a letter that's warm, human, clear, and friendly and still be completely professional.

 Having thought about voice, let's think about brand.